-Stakeholder consultations were undertaken April 2023 to disclose the proposed project to the rangers, to seek their views about its development and operation. communities were not considered because they were not within the site vicinity.
+Stakeholder consultations were undertaken April 2023 to disclose the proposed project to the rangers, to seek their views about its development and operation.
+Some Project Affected adjacent communities are likely to be affected as local people will be considered for employment opportunities.
 In addition, district representatives were engaged to seek their opinions on the proposed projects.